 And preferably, wealthy.
-Ev learned early in this business to turn off the grumps and maudlin victim types.
+Evan learned early in this business to turn off the grumps and maudlin victim types.
 I agree with him.
-You can't run a solvent business by giving away your service for next-to-nothing.
+You can't run a solvent business by giving away your cleaning services for next-to-nothing.
 Your time and professional effort is worth good money, but no one else will think so unless you do first.
 (We get into this in some depth in the e-book, if you're curious and want to read more on this particular point.)

 Don't list your services on your flyer.
 Send them to the website for that.
 Use flyer space to tell them how they can benefit from your services.
 Remember their burning question, "What's in it for me?"